-PM Modi to chair national conference of chief secretaries - ExBulletin
+PM Modi to chair National Conference of Chief Secretaries - ExBulletin

 Politics

-Prime Minister Narendra Modi will chair the second National Conference of Chief Secretaries on January 6-7 to discuss six themes covering MSMEs, Infrastructure and Investments, Compliance Reduction, Women Empowerment, Health and Nutrition and skills development.
+Prime Minister Narendra Modi will chair the second National Conference of Chief Secretaries in New Delhi today also the day of its conclusion.

-In a statement, the PMO said on Wednesday that the three-day conference, which kicks off Jan.
-5, will host three special sessions on Developed India: Reaching the Last Mile, GST and Global Geopolitical Challenges and the Response of India.
-India.
+Prime Minister Modi said it was a wonderful forum to exchange views on important political topics and to build team spirit to take India to new heights.

-It will also see deliberations on four topics: Vocal for Local, International Year of Millets, G20: Role of States and Emerging Technologies, the PMO said.
+The Conference is committed to achieving rapid and sustainable economic growth in collaboration with States.
+The premise of the conference is that cooperative federalism, achieved through central ministries and departments working together with the states in seamless coordination, is an essential pillar for the development and progress of the New India.
+With this vision in mind, Prime Minister Modi conceptualized this conference, which was held for the first time. last year in Dharamshala.

 |